ampl/mp/doc/tables/mysql.rst

       $ sudo myodbc-installer -d -a -n "MySQL" \
           -t "DRIVER=/usr/local/lib/libmyodbc5a.so"

-   ``libmyodbc5a.so`` is the name of the driver library that you installed in the previous step.
-You might need to change it if you are installing a different version of the driver.
+   ``/usr/local/lib/libmyodbc5a.so`` is the path to the driver library that you installed in the previous step.
+You might need to change it if you have a different version of the driver or installed it in a different location.
 See the name of the ``.so`` file in the ``lib`` directory of the installation package.

+   Note that the MySQL ODBC/Connector distribution doesn't include the setup library so you have to omit the ``SETUP`` attribute during the driver registration unless you have installed this library from some other source.

 Windows
 ~~~~~~~